-- Testing firmware before installing it

-- Installing firmware

-- •Performing a clean firmware installation
+- Testing firmware before installing it on page 294 - Installing firmware on page 295 - Performing a clean firmware installation on page 300

 Testing firmware before installing it

 You can test a new firmware image by temporarily running it from memory, without saving it to disk.
 By keeping your existing firmware on disk, if the evaluation fails, you do not have to re-install your previous firmware.
 Instead, you can quickly revert to your existing firmware by simply rebooting the FortiVoice unit.